June 2021 – 1st Edition

 Genetic Demonstration Plantings

 All of this is done to help demonstrate the opportunities a landowner has to increase the value and performance of their forest plantation by selecting the right genetics.
-A good demo helps you see the forest before the trees are purchased and planted.
+A good demo enables you to see the forest before the trees are purchased and planted.
 Contact your Reforestation Advisor for more information on what our demo plots can show you.

 Article by Patrick Cumbie, Ph.D.,

-Manager, Pine Development
+Assistant Director, Pine Development

 Need a trusted partner to guide the way?